Stahlhammer Cello Endpin

 Product description

-1. The Stahlhammer-cello-endpin locks into two positions (angles): straight and bent 25 degrees.
-The endpin can also be angled sideways.
+- The Stahlhammer-cello-endpin locks into two positions (angles): straight and bent 25 degrees.
+The endpin can be turned sideways.

-5. The tip, made of hardened steel is threaded and replaceable.
-Custom tips in other materials made to order.
+- The standard tip, made of stainless steel, is threaded and replaceable.

 Instructions

-1. Installation: Make the hole in the cello even with a standard reamer (1:17).
-(Cones with other angles, ranging from 1:17 to 1:20, are also available to suit different reamers.)
+- Installation: Make the hole in the cello even/smooth with a standard reamer (1:17).

-2. Insert the aluminum cone, which ranges in diameter from 23 mm to 27 mm, into the cello as far as it goes.
-(Cones with diameters from 20 mm to 23 mm can be ordered separately.)
+- Insert the cone, which ranges in diameter from 23 mm to 27 mm, into the cello as far as it goes.
 Make a pencil line marking the border of the protruding part.
 Take out the cone and cut on the line with a saw.
 The remaining portion of the cone can be shortened to about 3 cm (1 ¼ inch).
 The endpin will fit perfectly into the cylindrical hole inside the cone.
+(Cones with diameters from 20 mm to 23 mm can be ordered separately.)

-4. To play with a straight endpin: Pull out the upper tube completely, then push it back 1 cm (1/2 inch) or more and lock with the screw.
+- To play with a straight endpin: Pull out the upper tube completely, then push it back in 1 cm (1/2 inch) and lock with the screw.
+Do not push it back in more than 1 cm (1/2 inch).
 For a longer straight endpin, use the lower telescoping tube.
-Lock and unlock as above.

-6. Do not apply or allow oil or fat between (inside) the telescoping tubes; it will cause the locking system to function less efficiently.
-If necessary, clean by putting a few drops of alcohol between the tubes and then pull the inner tube in and out; wipe clean with a dry cloth or tissue.
+- Do not apply or allow oil or fat between (inside) the telescoping tubes; it will cause the locking system to function less efficiently.
+If necessary, clean by putting a few drops of alcohol between the tubes and then pull the inner tube in and out.
+Wipe clean with a dry cloth or tissue.

-7. To replace the tip, unscrew the old tip with a wrench and apply a drop of thread locker or contact glue on the thread of the new tip to make it grip firmly.
+- To replace the tip/point, unscrew the old tip/point with a wrench and apply a small drop of “light” thread locker, contact glue, or white wood glue on the thread of the new tip to make it grip.

 “The attractive Stahlhammer endpin is simply the state of the art for any cellist.”